GreenAI-Uppa/larq-compute-engine-from-python/README.md

  ### Convert keras model to tflite model
  Convert the binary model (download from Larq zoo or create with Larq) using the Larq Compute Engine module from your x86 source machine.
 See `convert_bnn_model.py`.

- Next, import tflite model into device (Jetson).
+ Next, move the tflite model to the arm device and proceed with the inference.

  ### Run inference from ARM system
  Once the model is converted and imported on the device where the module is installed, you can perform the inference of this model from a python script.